BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/18_3_Accessing_Bitcoind_with_NodeJS.md

 ## Summary: Accessing Bitcoind with Node

 With BCRPC we can do all the commands available through ```bitcoin-cli```, in JavaScript.
+The [BCRPC README](https://github.com/dgarage/bcrpc) has some examples which use promises (the examples in this document use callbacks).
+The [JavaScript behind it](https://github.com/dgarage/bcrpc/blob/master/index.js) is short and readable.
 Based on these examples you should be able to incorporate Bitcoin in a Node.js project and do things like sending and receiving coins.